strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 ### Using custom images

 If you are interested in running custom images, you should take a look at the file that is located in the install directory: [here](https://github.com/strimzi/strimzi-kafka-operator/blob/master/install/cluster-operator/060-Deployment-strimzi-cluster-operator.yaml).
-There are few attributes that you need to change:
+There are few attributes that you need to change, including:

 - `Cluster Operator` image = specify [here](https://github.com/strimzi/strimzi-kafka-operator/blob/master/install/cluster-operator/060-Deployment-strimzi-cluster-operator.yaml#L26)
 - `Kafka` image = STRIMZI_KAFKA_IMAGES